 - Getting There: The tour departure point is at the Jimi Hendrix Statue downtown—an 18-minute taxi ride away from the airport (for $40) or a 40-minute train ride via the 1-Line (for $2.25)

-- Plan Your Visit: Check out Tripadvisor for more tour details, visitor reviews, and reservation options.
+- Plan Your Visit: Check Tripadvisor for more tour details, visitor reviews, and reservation options.

 Chihuly Garden and Glass Museum

-If you’re tight on time for a stopover (or want an intermission to Seattle coffee stops) then the Chihuly Garden & Glass Museum is a rave-worthy must-see.
-Featuring blown glass sculptures by the artist Dale Chihuly—the intricacies of the glass, the experience of seeing it lit in the evening, and the curated gardens around are just out of this world.
+If you’re tight on time for a stopover (or want an intermission to Seattle coffee stops), the Chihuly Garden & Glass Museum is a rave-worthy must-see.
+It features blown glass sculptures by the artist Dale Chihuly—the intricacies of the glass, the experience of seeing it lit in the evening, and the curated gardens around, which are just out of this world.
 With glass-blowing demonstrations, super helpful staff, and audio tours, it’s zero surprise that this place made it to the Traveler’s Choice for 2022.

 - Time Required: Just 1 hour at this museum would do well.
 But with 2-3 hours, you can explore the entire garden museum, watch the demonstrations, and drop in at the little restaurant.

-- Plan Your Visit: Check out Tripadvisor for more details, visitor reviews, and stunning pictures.
+- Plan Your Visit: See Tripadvisor for more details, visitor reviews, and stunning pictures.

 Bainbridge Island Nature Reserve Walk

-There’s another name given to this tech city by the sea: Emerald City.
-When you need fresh air and to shake off that jet lag, this nature reserve walk will take you a ferry-away to Bainbridge Island—home to the 150-acre Bloedel Reserve.
+Emerald City is another name given to this tech city by the sea.
+When you need fresh air and to shake off that jet lag, this nature reserve walk will take you a ferry away to Bainbridge Island—home to the 150-acre Bloedel Reserve.
 Expect fairytale-like woodlands, orchard trials, an arboretum, a Japanese garden, and more (with lunch in between to refuel).